Make an Appointment: 913-346-1516 | hello@attachmentandtraumatherapy.com

 How to Help Your Child Transition into a 2-Home Scenario After Divorce

-By Lebeka Shin, posted 07.21.2019
+By Lebeka Fox, posted 07.21.2019

 Going through a divorce can be a tumultuous time for any adult, and for children it can feel like their world is falling apart.
 It can be confusing for children to have two homes, particularly in the early stages of divorce.
 But there are ways to bring positivity and excitement to this change, while reducing your child’s stress significantly.